Adult Social Care

 Non-statutory Advocacy Non-statutory Advocacy Access to non-statutory advocacy will be prioritised to those people with a substantial difficultly which prevents them from self-advocating in key processes in their life where they may be left without the support to have their voice heard and to sec…

-Equality Matters Further information on how to report incidents including racism and/or other forms of discrimination can be found on Essentials .
-In this section of the practice guide, you will find information regarding Camden Council and Adult Social Care’s zero-tolerance approach to racism, in…
+Identity Matters Further information on how to report incidents including racism and/or other forms of discrimination can be found on the Discrimination Support Hub on Essentials.
+In this section of the practice guide, you will find information regarding Camden Council and Adult Social Care’s zero…

 What is racism?
 Racism is a deep-seated issue in society, maintained by discrimination and prejudice.
 Racist discrimination can range from unintentional misunderstandings and lack of awareness through deliberate and/or malicious acts.
 Different types of race discrimination The Equality Act 2010 s…